 In dealing with our urges, if we don’t consciously choose responsibility, we unconsciously choose slavery

 Each time we indulge in an urge, that indulgence creates an impression within us.
-And that impression prompts us toward repeated indulgences, till the indulgence become habitual and even addictive.
+And that impression prompts us toward repeated indulgence, till the indulgence become habitual and even addictive.
 Habitual means we don’t think or need to think about acting out, and addictive means we can’t stop acting out even if we want to.
 Pertinently, the Bhagavad-gita (16.12) cautions that our urges can bind us like shackles, dragging us across ethical boundaries.

 If we are already controlled by some unhealthy urge, are we bound to stay enslaved forever?